MBA International Management Part-Time

 The MBA degree programme provides qualifications for responsibility in General Management that can be applied in all industries.

-Typical corporate divisions
+Typical corporate areas

 - Marketing and sales abroad